-IBD is an invisible illness that affects over 300,000 people in the U.K, yet it is largely a hidden disease, and one that causes stigma, fear and isolation.
+IBD is an invisible illness that affects over 300,000 people in the U.K, yet it is largely a hidden disease and one that causes stigma, fear and isolation.
 As a fellow Crohn’s disease sufferer myself, I know this feeling well, so it’s a subject extremely close to my heart.
-If you’re wedding planning and suffer from this incurable debilitating disease it can be overwhelming; Crohn’s & Colitis UK have some first hand expert advice from beautiful bride Jaina Engineer who gives her top tips and advice on planning a wedding whilst suffering from IBD.
+If you’re wedding planning and suffer from this incurable debilitating disease it can be overwhelming; Crohn’s & Colitis UK has some first-hand expert advice from beautiful bride Jaina Engineer who gives her top tips and advice on planning a wedding whilst suffering from IBD.

 “You might not have the energy to do every bit of cute decor DIY you have saved on your Pinterest board – but that’s okay.
 You don’t need the extra stress, and when it’s all over you’re going to remember the day for the start of your life together, not the handcrafted chair ribbons.”

 “A few minutes into my appointment at a bridal store, I’m standing alone in a dressing room attempting to keep the dress I’m trying on from falling down.
 Despite it being the smallest size they stock, the shop assistant has had to run to get more clips to get it to fit.
 My fallen hair is leaving trails behind on the pristine white dress.”